Melon (Watermelon)

 Anbautipps

 Your watermelons should be grown in a warm environment (windowsill, greenhouse, conservatory).
-When the first leaves are formed, you can separate the seedlings.
-Continue to grow them in a warm environment until the soil in the field is warm enough (end of May - beginning of June).
-The small melon plants can be carefully planted in compost-filled planting holes.
-Protect the young plants from strong sunlight at the beginning.
-Water your melons regularly without waterlogging them.
-It is best not to use cold water from the tap (especially at colder temperatures), but always stale water from the rain barrel.
+Once the first leaves have formed, you can separate the seedlings.
+It is then best to continue growing them in a warm environment until the soil is warm enough outdoors (end of May - beginning of June).
+The small melon plants can be carefully planted out in planting holes filled with compost (heavy feeders!).
+It is essential to protect the young plants from strong sunlight at the beginning.
+Water your melons regularly without allowing them to become waterlogged.
+It is best not to use cold water from the tap (especially in colder temperatures), but always use stagnant water from the rain barrel.
 When watering, make sure that you never water the melon plants from above onto the leaves, otherwise there is a risk of mold.
-During the main growing season, you can regularly prune the tops to form abundant branches with many flowers.
-During the year, these branches also form many large leaves, most of which you should cut off so that the melon plants put their energy into fruit development.
-Only a handful of leaves should remain on each branch above the fruit after pruning in the summer.
-Thin side shoots can be cut off completely except for a base of a few centimeters.
+During the main growing season, you can prune the tips regularly so that plenty of branches with lots of flowers develop.
+Over the course of the year, many large leaves will also form on these branches, most of which you should cut off so that the melon plants can put their energy into fruit development.
+After pruning in summer, only a handful of leaves should remain on each branch above the fruit.
+Thin side shoots can be cut off completely except for a few centimetres at the base.

 Krankheiten